-You are taxed based on your details, (not your customers') as the billing relationship is between Microsoft and you.
-You can submit your tax ID during the account setup process or by submitting a support request later.
+You are taxed based on your details (not your customers' details) because the billing relationship is between Microsoft and you.
+You can submit your tax identifier during the account setup process or through a support request later.
 You'll see the changes reflected on your next billing cycle.

-For value added tax (VAT) exemption, you must submit your VAT ID (validated by Microsoft) via a service request.
-You'll see the changes and appropriate refunds on your next billing cycle.
+For value-added tax (VAT) exemption, you must submit your VAT ID (validated by Microsoft) through a service request.
+If the VAT ID is submitted after the account setup (through a support request), your invoices prior to that request will not have a VAT ID stamped on invoice PDF.
+You'll see the changes on your next billing cycle.